ytyfeng/SelectiveProgressivePrompts/README.md

 ## :zap: How to run

-For example, to run Progressive Prompts with T5-large on four tasks (IMDb, CB, SST-2 and DbPedia):
+For example, to run Selective Progressive Prompts with T5-large on four tasks (IMDb, CB, SST-2 and DbPedia):
 ```bash
 cd T5_codebase
 mkdir my_path_to_save_directory